The Air Handling Unit range from VORTICE

 Car Park Extraction and CO detection

-VORTICE is continuing its development process on its existing product range of axial and centrifugal fans including, material handling, smoke rated and ATEX.
-VORTICE is now pleased now to include Jet Fans in its range of fans produced by VORTICE group company Casals Ventilation.
+Vortice is continuing its development process on its existing product range of axial and centrifugal fans including, material handling, smoke rated and ATEX.
+Vortice is now pleased now to include Jet Fans in its range of fans produced by Vortice group company Casals Ventilation.

 Carbon monoxide (CO) is a colourless, odourless gas produce when fuels such as gasoline, propane, and oil are burned.
 It is an extremely toxic gas that can even cause death when allowed to build up to dangerous levels.
 Multi-storey and underground car parks are at particular risk of CO build-up due to the number of cars that can be present in the space.